doug-skinner/doug-skinner.github.io/pages/quotes.md

 > A great man shows his greatness by the way he treats little men.

+## Dwight Eisenhower

+> Plans are worthless, but planning is everything.

 ## George Polya

 > The first rule of style is to have something to say.
 The second rule of stule is to control yourself when, by chance, you have two things to say; say first one, then the other, not both at the same time.